somyamehra/PfTreatmentFailure/README.md

 This repository collates code and data to accompany the manuscript **Probabilistic classification of late treatment failure in uncomplicated malaria** by Mehra et al, 2025.
+This is available as a preprint on medRxiv: https://www.medrxiv.org/content/10.1101/2025.01.21.25320790v1.

 The results rely in part on our classification framework *PfRecur*, which has been implemented as an R package, openly available in a GitHub repository: https://github.com/somyamehra/PfRecur.
 Code and data derived from external sources are highlighted below.